jacktasia/dumb-jump/README.md

 * `(setq dumb-jump-quiet t)` if Dumb Jump is too chatty.
 * To support more languages and/or definition types use `add-to-list` on `dumb-jump-find-rules` (see source code).
 * `(add-hook 'dumb-jump-after-jump-hook 'some-function)` to execute code after you jump
+* `(setq dumb-jump-selector 'ivy) to use [ivy](https://github.com/abo-abo/swiper#ivy) instead of the default popup for multiple options.

+## Why?

+I wanted "jump to definition" functionality to "just work" in emacs.
+I use IntelliJ for Java and this functionality is basically the only thing I miss when I switch back to emacs for work in other languages.
+There are certainly other packages that offer this type of functionality, but they all require significantly more configuration and are often limited to a particular language.
+An alternative may be worth setting up if you are in a specific project or language often (see [alternatives](#alternatives)).

 ## Contributing